jknappe/jknappe.github.io/_posts/2019-11-06-asa-cssa-sssa-annual-meeting-san-antonio.md

 With my current research being focussed on [environmental impacts of small scale wastewater treatment systems](https://www.tcd.ie/civileng/people/research-staff/jan-knappe.php), you can find me mostly at the soil science part of the conference.
 I will present our groups work on [using three-dimensinal soil sensor networks to monitor biomat development in soil treatment units receiving domestic effluent](https://scisoc.confex.com/scisoc/2019am/meetingapp.cgi/Paper/122209), [monitoring greenhouse gas emissions from on-site wastewater treatment systems](https://scisoc.confex.com/scisoc/2019am/meetingapp.cgi/Paper/122374), and [impacts of nutrients leaching from domestic wastewater treatment installations on surface water quality](https://scisoc.confex.com/scisoc/2019am/meetingapp.cgi/Paper/122198).

-If you happen to be at the conference, come and find me at the following sessions:
+If you happen to be at the conference, come and find me at the sessions mentioned below.
+If you cannot make it, find the presentations and poster for download below.

 ### Session 226: Soil-Based Wastewater Treatment - Impact and Mechanisms (Oral)